liudongmiao/preference-fragment-compat/README.md

 ## How to Use

 1. Add the library to your project.
-You can compile from source, or just use the [binary](preference-fragment-compat.jar).
+You should compile from source, as it has extra resources.

-2. Add the android support library `android-support-v4.jar`.
-You can get it from http://developer.android.com/tools/support-library/index.html .

-3. Change `android.preference.PreferenceFragment` to `me.piebridge.android.preference.PreferenceFragment`.
+2. Change `android.preference.PreferenceFragment` to `me.piebridge.android.preference.PreferenceFragment`.